Engaged Cities of Service

 City of Fayetteville Community Clean-Up | 2021

-Arkansas Engaged Cities are Cities of Service committed to improving their communities through service.
-Cities of Service is an international program designed to help mayors build stronger cities by changing the way local government and citizens work together.
-Its function is to guide municipalities through knowledge, creativity, and the service of their citizens to identify and solve critical public problems.
+Arkansas Engaged Cities are modeled after the national Cities of Service program, which is designed to help mayors build stronger cities by changing the way local government and citizens work together.

 Learn More About Arkansas Engaged Cities of Service